Andersonstown: History

-Most of what is now Andersonstown was a farm named 'Maryburne', owned by a family named Collins, however after a family dispute the land was sold off.
+Most of what is now Andersonstown was a farm named 'Maryburne', owned by a family named Collins; however, after a family dispute the land was sold off.
 The settlement then rapidly developed in the 1950s and 1960s as the local housing authority built hundreds of houses for people who were rehoused during the redevelopment of the lower Falls Road district.
 As the population of the area increased, Twinbrook and Poleglass housing estates were built further out of Belfast.
 The area is bounded by Andersonstown Road on the south, Glen Road on the north and Shaw's Road on the west.

 The Black Mountain district electoral area consists of six electoral wards: Shaw's Road, Andersonstown, Colin Glen, Turf Lodge, Falls Park and Beechmount.
 The electoral ward named Andersonstown and that named Shaw's Road covers the area of Andersonstown.

 Features

 In 2008, Andersonstown ward had a population of 5,064.

 There are five Catholic churches in the area: St Agnes' and St. Michael's and St Teresa's, St Matthias', and Holy Spirit Church.

 There are several schools including Holy Child Primary School and De La Salle College.
-St Mary's Christian Brothers' Grammar School and the Christian Brothers School are located on the upper Glen Road.
+St Genevieve's High School for girls is situated at the junction of Stewartstown and Andersonstown Roads.
+St Mary's Christian Brothers' Grammar School and the All Saints College are located on the upper Glen Road.

+The area also includes a number of leisure and outdoor spaces, including Andersonstown Leisure Centre, Falls Park and Milltown Cemetery.